Ramón Valdés: Personal life

-He was of Italian descent.
-Valdés owned a circus.
+Valdés was a Roman Catholic of Spanish and Italian descent who owned a circus.
 According to Valdés, he had a falling out with Chespirito after he refused to lend Valdés 20,000 pesos he needed to buy a house.

-Valdés had three wives and, as a result of his relationships, had 10 children.
+Valdés had three wives with whom he had a total of 10 children.
 One of his wives was the singer Araceli Julián.

-Valdés kept a strong friendship with an actress on El Chavo del Ocho, Angelines Fernández, better known on the show as Doña Clotilde "La Bruja del 71".
-At Valdés's funeral, Fernández stayed standing in front of his coffin and crying inconsolably because of his death.
-He was also good friends with María Antonieta de las Nieves.
+Valdés kept a strong friendship with Angelines Fernández, an actress on El Chavo del Ocho, better known on the show as Doña Clotilde "La Bruja del 71".
+At Valdés's funeral, Fernández stood in front of his coffin, crying inconsolably due to his death.
+Valdés was also good friends with María Antonieta de las Nieves.
+A persistent rumor remains that Fernández, who showed an unrequited strong romance for Valdés's character was actually in love with Valdés in real life, but this was denied by those close to them.

-He was the uncle of Mexican pop singer Cristian Castro; his brother Manuel "El Loco" Váldes is Castro's father.
+He was the uncle of Mexican pop singer Cristian Castro; his brother Manuel "El Loco" Váldes was Castro's father.

 Death

-Valdés was a tobacco smoker and people close to him stated that it was not unusual to see him with a cigarette in the recording sets.
+Valdés was a heavy tobacco smoker and people close to him stated that it was not unusual to see him with a cigarette in the recording sets.

-On 9 August 1988, Valdés died of stomach cancer at age 64.
+On 9 August 1988, Valdés died of stomach cancer at age 63.
 The cancer had spread to his spinal cord.
 Valdés was entombed at Mausoleos del Ángel in Mexico City, the same cemetery where Angelines Fernández rests.